-In aviation, both AGL and MSL are elevation measurements and are very important for aircraft.
-The abbreviation AGL stands for above ground level.
-MSL refers to mean sea level.
-Pilots use these two measurements at different times during the course of a flight; the measurements are vital for pilots to fly a steady course and land safely.
+In aviation, AGL and MSL represent acronyms used for elevation measurements by pilots and air traffic controllers.
+AGL stands for above ground level, while MSL refers to mean sea level.
+Pilots use these measurements at different times during the course of a flight.
+They are both vital for pilots to fly a steady course and land safely.

 Above Ground Level